dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 [[/setup-guide/images/gtm/event-tracking-4.JPG]]

 **Save** the tag.
-It should now be listed alongside your Snowplow page tracker tag:
+It should now be listed alongside your DreamFactory page tracker tag:

 [[/setup-guide/images/gtm/event-tracking-5.JPG]]

 You now need to repeat the above process for each of the different types of events identified in your `dataLayer` i.e. `uploadVideo`, `shareVideo`, `likeVideo` etc. In each case, you will need to:

-1. Create a new tag in GTM i.e. `Snowplow shareVideo event`, `Snowplow uploadVideo event`
+1. Create a new tag in GTM i.e. `DreamFactory shareVideo event`, `DreamFactory uploadVideo event`
-2. Paste in the Snowplow event tracking code, but map the fields for the specific events into the 5 Snowplow event tracking fields
+2. Paste in the DreamFactory event tracking code, but map the fields for the specific events into the 5 DreamFactory event tracking fields
 3. Trigger the tag to fire when e.g. `event: uploadVideo` is passed into the `dataLayer`

 Once you have completed creating all the tags, you will need to [publish the updates](#publish) (as detailed [below](#publish)) in order to push the changes live.

 #### An alternative, less time-consuming approach

-The above approach is time consuming because it requires that you create a Snowplow tag in GTM for every different type of event identified in the `dataLayer`.
+The above approach is time consuming because it requires that you create a DreamFactory tag in GTM for every different type of event identified in the `dataLayer`.

 An alternative approach would be not to distinguish different types of event in the `dataLayer`.
-Instead, for every type of custom event, use the same set of fields in the `dataLayer` that correspond to the five Snowplow event tracking fields i.e.:
+Instead, for every type of custom event, use the same set of fields in the `dataLayer` that correspond to the five DreamFactory event tracking fields i.e.:

 ```javascript
 dataLayer.push({